-- (2) Reasonable care, skill and diligence mean the care, skill and diligence that would be exercised by a reasonably diligent person with- - (a) the general knowledge, skill and experience that may reasonably be expected of a person carrying out the functions carried out by the director in relation to the company; and - (b) the general knowledge, skill and experience that the director has. - (3) The duty specified in subsection (1) is owed by a director of a company to the company. - (4) The duty specified in subsection (1) has effect in place of the common law rules and equitable principles as regards the duty to exercise reasonable care, skill and diligence, owed by a director of a company to the company. - (5) This section applies to a shadow director as it applies to a director. - (6) For the purposes of subsection (5), a body corporate is not to be regarded as a shadow director of any of its subsidiaries only because the directors, or a majority of the directors, of the subsidiary are accustomed to act in accordance with its direction or instructions.
+(2) Reasonable care, skill and diligence mean the care, skill and diligence that would be exercised by a reasonably diligent person with -

+- (a) the general knowledge, skill and experience that may reasonably be expected of a person carrying out the functions carried out by the director in relation to the company; and - (b) the general knowledge, skill and experience that the director has.

+(3) The duty specified in subsection (1) is owed by a director of a company to the company.

+(4) The duty specified in subsection (1) has effect in place of the common law rules and equitable principles as regards the duty to exercise reasonable care, skill and diligence, owed by a director of a company to the company.

+(5) This section applies to a shadow director as it applies to a director.

-457. Civil consequences of breach of duty to exercise reasonable care, skill and diligence
+10.14 Civil consequences of breach of duty to exercise reasonable care, skill and diligence

-Without affecting other provisions of this Ordinance or the Companies (Winding Up and Miscellaneous Provisions) Ordinance (Cap.
-32), the consequences of breach (or threatened breach) of the duty specified in section 456(1) are the same as would apply if the common law rules or equitable principles that section 456(1) replaces applied.
+Without affecting other provisions of this Ordinance, the consequences of breach (or threatened breach) of the duty specified in section 10.13(1) are the same as would apply if the common law rules or equitable principles that section 10.13(1) replaces applied.

-Directors' Liabilities
+Division 3 - Directors' Liabilities